red5pro/streaming-html5/public/libs/red5pro/docs/llms-full.md

   console.log(`[PubNub]:: ${type}`, data)
 })
 await pubnub.init(pubnubConfig)
-await pubnub.subscribe(channelId)
+await pubnub.subscribe(roomId)
 ```

 ## Messaging API

 The following methods relate to the Message API of the `PubNubClient` that integrates with the PubNub service.

-### subscribe(channelId: string)
+### subscribe(roomId: string)

 Request to subscribe to messages on the given channel.
-In most cases, this will be the same as the `channelId` provided in the `init()` configuration, as that is used to generate a valid token in the system.
+In most cases, this will be the same as the `roomId` provided in the `init()` configuration, as that is used to generate a valid token in the system.

-### publishMessage(channelId: string, message: any)
+### publishMessage(roomId: string, message: any)

 Request to deliver a message on the target channel.
-In most cases, this will be the same as the `channelId` provided in the `init()` configuration, as that is used to generate a valid token in the system.
+In most cases, this will be the same as the `roomId` provided in the `init()` configuration, as that is used to generate a valid token in the system.

-### unsubscribe(channelId: string)
+### unsubscribe(roomId: string)

 Request to stop receiving messages on the given channel.